staydecent/PressPenguin/README.md

+# PressPenguin
-# Little Penguin WordPress Theme Framework
+## Lightweight WordPress Theme Framework
 A simple, lightweight theme framework for creating WordPress themes faster.
 I've compiled the code I always use in developing WordPress themes as well as a few plugins that I almost always include.

 ### Markup